jeffboody/Lanczos/readme.md

 Introduction
 ------------

-Lanczos (pronounced Lanchos) resampling is a sophisticated technique for interpolating digital signals, offering superior image quality compared to simpler methods like nearest neighbor and bilinear interpolation.
+Lanczos (pronounced LAN-tsosh [ˈlaːnt͡soʃ]) resampling is a sophisticated technique for interpolating digital signals, offering superior image quality compared to simpler methods like nearest neighbor and bilinear interpolation.
 By effectively